AP Calculus AB

 For results obtained using one of the four required calculator capabilities listed above, you are required to write the setup (e.g., the equation being solved, or the derivative or definite integral being evaluated) that leads to the solution, along with the result produced by the calculator.
 For example, if you are asked to find the area of a region, you are expected to show a definite integral (i.e., the setup) and the answer.
 You need not compute the antiderivative; the calculator may be used to calculate the value of the definite integral without further explanation.
 For solutions obtained using a calculator capability other than one of the four required ones, you must also show the mathematical steps that lead to the answer; a calculator result is not sufficient.
 For example, if you are asked to find a relative minimum value of a function, you are expected to use calculus and show the mathematical steps that lead to the answer.
 It is not sufficient to graph the function or use a built-in minimum finder.

 Justifications must include mathematical reasons, not merely calculator results.
 Functions, graphs, tables, or other objects that are used in a justification should be clearly identified.

 Exploration Versus Mathematical Solution

-A graphing calculator is a powerful tool for exploration, but students must be cautioned that exploration is not a mathematical solution.
-Exploration with a graphing calculator can lead a student toward an analytical solution, and after a solution is found, a graphing calculator can often be used to check the reasonableness of the solution.
+A graphing calculator is a powerful tool for exploration, but please remember that exploration is not a mathematical solution.
+Exploration with a graphing calculator can lead you toward an analytical solution, and after a solution is found, a graphing calculator can often be used to check the reasonableness of the solution.

-Note: As on previous AP Calculus Exams, a decimal answer must be correct to three decimal places unless otherwise indicated.
-Students should be cautioned against rounding values in intermediate steps before a final calculation is made.
-Students should also be aware that there are limitations inherent in graphing calculator technology; for example, answers obtained by tracing along a graph to find roots or points of intersection might not produce the required accuracy.
+Note: As on previous AP Calculus Exams, a decimal answer must be correct to three decimal places after the decimal point unless otherwise indicated.
+You should not round values in intermediate steps before a final answer is presented.
+And be aware that there are limitations inherent in graphing calculator technology; for example, answers obtained by tracing along a graph to find roots or points of intersection might not produce the required accuracy.